githubtraining/react-course/responses/00-setup.md

-### Activity - Clone the Repo and Install Node
+### Activity - Clone the repository and Install Node

 Let's go ahead and get started.

-First, clone this repo.
+First, clone this repository.

-In your terminal, in a folder where you would like to keep this project, clone the repo, and do the following:
+In your terminal, in a folder where you would like to keep this project, clone the repository, and do the following:

 ```
 cd intro-react
 git checkout changes
 ```

 Next, open the folder in your favorite text editor.
-I reccommend VSCode.
+We reccommend VSCode.

 Great, now if you don't have Node installed on your computer, go ahead and [install it](https://nodejs.org/en/download/)!